 This page comprises one section of

 If you send your children to a Waldorf school, some of their teachers may be quite wonderful individuals.
-But among those teachers there are likely be deeply committed followers of the occult creed known as Anthroposophy.
+But among the faculty, including those you admire most, there are likely be deeply committed followers of the occult creed known as Anthroposophy.
 For this reason, your children may be drawn toward a dark universe of confused, wishful irrationality — which Anthroposophists think is a place of light and love.

 Trying to have a meeting of the minds with Anthroposophists is often difficult, and sometimes it is impossible.
 Unless you happen to share some of their doctrines, you will likely find that true-believing Waldorf teachers occupy a very different mental space from your own.
 Their conception of clear thinking, truth, and even morality may have few points in common with yours.

 In trying to understand the Waldorf ideology, it is always best to consult Rudolf Steiner — not because he said things clearly, but because he is the source Waldorf teachers themselves consult.
 Here is the complete version of a passage I excerpted in "The Moral View", above.
 The passage is not easy to grasp, and it deals with a nastier subject than Steiner often addressed.
 But in various ways it is a good example of the kind of thinking and language you may confront if you try to discuss something with an Anthroposophist.

 Concerning the gradual withering away of "lower races" and the enlargement of "higher races," Steiner said the following:

 To most rational adults, a passage like that is reprehensible both for its racist content and for its foolishness.
 What planet is Steiner describing?
 What universe did he inhabit?
 It isn’t our Earth, situated in the real galaxy we call the Milky Way.
 It is an imaginary, alternate reality — it is fantasy, and in this instance, a fantasy of a distinctly nasty sort.